straker/kontra/CONTRIBUTING.md

 The TypeScript tests just ensure that the TypesCript declaration file is correct and doesn't miss any obvious use cases with the various APIs.

+Some unit test files contain a `testContext` object which allows the suite to run tests conditionally when features are turned on or removed.
+When changing code in these types of suites, please pay attention to if the test should only run when a feature is enabled or removed.

 ## Exports

 Please update the export files for all new changes (if need be). [kontra.defaults.js](src/kontra.defaults.js) imports all functionality and then adds it to the `kontra` object. [kontra.js](src/kontra.js) exports all functionality directly.
 You will also need to tests to their respected spec files that ensures the functionality is exported.

 ## Documentation and TypeScript Declaration File

 The [documentation](/docs) and the [TypeScript declaration file](kontra.d.ts) is built from the JSDoc-like comments in the source files using [LivingCSS](https://github.com/straker/livingcss) (I know, not what it was intended for but it makes it really easy to build multiple pages of docs.
 And it's highly configurable).
+Both are built when running `npm run build`.

 To update the documentation or the declaration file, just modify the JSDoc-like comments.
 The comments are not true JSDoc syntax, but a modified version that supports both JSDoc tags and TypeSript declarations.
 For example, a comment for an object will be declared using TypeSript for the JSDoc type.

 ```js
 /**